Ignazio Abate

 Abate started playing football with amateur club Rescaldina, before joining Milan's youth system in 1999 and making his professional debut for the club in December 2003.
 From 2004 to 2009, he spent five years on various loan spells with several Italian clubs, before going back to Milan.
-He played an important role in helping Milan win their 18th Scudetto during the 2010–11 Serie A season.
-After ten consecutive seasons with Milan and 306 competitive appearances for the team, Abate became a free agent in July 2019.
+During the 2010–11 Serie A season, Abate contributed to Milan winning their 18th Scudetto as a first-choice in the right full-back position.
+After ten consecutive seasons with Milan and 306 competitive appearances for the team, Abate became a free agent in July 2019 and announced his retirement as a player in 2020.
+In 2021, he returned to the club as a youth coach.

 Abate has represented the Italy national team and the Italy U21 national team, and also played for the Italian U19 national team and the Italian U20 national team.
 Prior to starring for the senior team, he represented his country in the 2008 Summer Olympics and 2009 European U-21 Championship.
 He made his senior international debut in November 2011, in a friendly match against Poland, and has since then represented the country in UEFA Euro 2012, winning a runners-up medal, at the 2013 FIFA Confederations Cup, winning a bronze medal, and at the 2014 FIFA World Cup.
 Nearly two years after his debut, Abate scored his first international goal against Germany in November 2013.